damiant/dust/roadmap.md

 # Roadmap

+## Bugs
+- Adding private events fails with specify name
+- Rsl music is all “concluded”
+- favorite art map doesn’t link until gps is obtained (spin)
+- dark mode tooltips on the map need a visible border
+- webp files don’t share
+- use event image for header of events
+- events small title should be event title
+- Add 2024 with coming soon

+## Features
 - Use the timezone from the dataset
 - Show a message when map is shown for the first time "Use 2 fingers or double tap to zoom into the map"
 - Favorites should show time highlighted (day is less important because it is grouped)